 Consumers are more inclined to associate themselves with brands that reflect their personal views, beliefs and values.
 This is becoming especially true in a time where buyers have so many options in terms of price and quality.
 To some extent, products can be replicated.
 Price can, too.
 But what cannot be duplicated is the unique and nuanced relationship that a buyer develops with a brand.

-Over the past few years, the industry has begun to understand the - and this will continue to grow in 2019.
+Over the past few years, the industry has begun to understand the importance of brand authenticity and sustainability - and this will continue to grow in 2019.
 In-store retail has a very unique advantage here: their staff.
 Shopfloor teams are the strongest brand communicators that retailers have, so it’s important to harness them with the talent development to amplify brand values and provide customers with the one thing that online simply cannot compete with - expertise and service.

 3. Data science is taking the guesswork out of retail